I have been referred to Young Minds Matter. Does this mean I'm crazy?

 We use the word mental to describe all the things that go on in the mind and to describe feelings.

-One of peer support workers, Becky, helped us make a video to describe how she found her time at mental health services and what happened during those initial stages.
+One of our peer support workers, Becky, helped us make a video to describe how she found her time at mental health services and what happened during those initial stages.
 Peer Support Workers are paid members of staff, who share their lived experience of mental health challenges with service users.
 They are an integral part of our team.

 The first step is usually to speak to your doctor, teacher or any other professional in your life.

-They’ll ask you to tell them a bit about the kind of problems you’re experiencing so they can think about what sort of help you might need.
+They will ask you to tell them a bit about the kind of problems you’re experiencing so they can think about what sort of help you might need.
 If they think you need mental health or emotional wellbeing services, they will make a referral on your behalf.